Running vacuum in Brans-Dicke theory: a possible cure for the $\sigma_8$ and $H_0$ tensions: Effective EoS of the dark energy in the extended BD-framework

 The effective EoS of the BD-fluid +VED evolves with the expansion, and when viewed from the GR standpoint it describes an effective dark energy (DE) inherent to the BD theory with cosmological term.
 This was studied in \cite{SolaPeracaula:2019zsl,SolaPeracaula:2020vpg} for the case of $\CC=$const., which is the situation with the model BD-$\CC$CDM being studied here, but in this work we extend the analysis also for the case BD-RVM, which is when $\CC$ is actually `running' within the context of the RVM, see Eq.\,\eqref{eq:LambdaRVM}.
 The plots of the effective EoS \eqref{eq:effective_EoS} as a function of the redshift for the extended BD frameworks under study are depicted in Figs. \ref{fig:w_eff_Baseline} and \ref{fig:example}.

 If we consider the above expression for today's universe ($z=0$) and utilize the relation \eqref{eq:relation_wBDeps}, without including the (currently very small) radiation contribution, we get with

 We point out the following interesting feature of the previous result: being $F(\Omega^0_m)>0$ for the current values of the cosmological parameters, the behavior of the EoS at $z=0$ turns out to be phantom-like or quintessence-like depending on the sign of $\epsilon$.
-Specifically, we can see from Figs. \ref{fig:w_eff_Baseline} and \ref{fig:example} that the BD-RVM mimics quintessence (since $\epsilon<0$ for it in all fitting scenarios considered here, see Tables \ref{tab:table_1}, \ref{tab:table_2} and \ref{tab:table_3}), whereas BD-LCDM mimics phantom-like behavior (since $\epsilon>0$ for this model in the same fitting tables).
+The BD-RVM mimics quintessence (since $\epsilon<0$ for it in all fitting scenarios considered here, see Tables \ref{tab:table_1}, \ref{tab:table_2} and \ref{tab:table_3}), whereas BD-LCDM mimics phantom-like behavior (since $\epsilon>0$ for this model in the same fitting tables).
 It is worth noticing that quintessence and phantom like behaviors can effectively be mimicked by extensions of BD gravity which do not involve any sort of ad hoc scalar fields but just rigid or dynamical vacuum effects.